nickbabcock/bottle-ssl/README.md

 ## Alternatives

+Run app with [gunicorn](http://gunicorn.org/) (one will need to slightly change the code to return an app).
+Gunicorn will bring the speed and the ssl, so one could get rid of CherryPy (cheroot).
+I definitely recommend checking out gunicorn for a middle of the road solution.

-Run a TLS terminator (nginx, apache, HAProxy) in front of bottle.
-Keep in mind, these are heavyweight solutions to a heavyweight problem.
+For a heavyweight solution run nginx, apache, HAProxy in front of bottle.

 [bottle]: http://bottlepy.org/
 [cherrypy]: http://cherrypy.org/